natnew/EmailTemplatesGen/reports/feasibility_study.md

 - Coordination with the client’s IT team for the final testing and integration phase.

 ## Financial Feasibility
+**Budget Overview:**
+At this stage, we are focused on delivering the proof of concept (POC) for the Email Template Generation Project, which can be completed within the current resource allocation and without any additional costs.
+The POC will cover data preprocessing, model development, and integration with Microsoft Outlook for generating automated email templates.

+**Next Steps:**
+Once the POC is delivered and evaluated, we will provide a more detailed breakdown of the full project budget, including any additional resources or costs required for scaling the solution.

+**Return on Investment (ROI):**
+The project has the potential to significantly reduce the time spent on routine email tasks, leading to increased productivity across the organisation.
+We will present a more concrete ROI estimate after the POC phase is completed.

 ## Timeline and Milestones